brsr/antitile/docs/conway.rst

 * Two chiral operators can produce an achiral operator: `prp`
 * Two chiral operators can produce a chiral operator: `pp`, `pg`, `prg`

 Further confusing things are operators where r and d interact.
-The bowtie operator in :numref:`bowtie` is a simple example of this: `rB = Bd`.
+Some operators have `xd = x`, while some have `xd = rx`.
+The `gyro` operator is one example of the latter, and the bowtie operator in :numref:`bowtie` is another, maybe easier-to-visualize example.
-(This is a newly named operator, introduced in this text.)
+(Bowtie is a newly named operator, introduced in this text.)

 Relation to the Goldberg-Coxeter operation
 ------------------------------------------